patrickbwarren/qgis-survex-import/README.md

 * a [geodetic datum](https://en.wikipedia.org/wiki/Geodetic_datum "wikipedia")
-or reference ellipsoid which specifies the overall shape of the earth's surface (eg [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System "wikipedia") datum used in GPS, or the [OSGB36](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid "wikipedia") datum used by the Ordnance Survey (OS) in the UK);
+or reference ellipsoid which specifies the overall shape of the earth's surface, e.g. the [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System "wikipedia") datum used in GPS or the [OSGB36](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid "wikipedia") datum used by the Ordnance Survey (OS) in the UK;

 * a map projection which is nearly always a [Transverse Mercator](https://en.wikipedia.org/wiki/Transverse_Mercator_projection "wikipedia")